Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: Multiboson and Anomalous Quartic Gauge Couplings

 \section{Multiboson and Anomalous Quartic Gauge Couplings}

-Precision measurements of multiboson production allow a basic test of the Standard Model, and provide a model independent method to search for BSM at the TeV scale~\cite{CMS:2020hjs}.
+Precision measurements of multiboson production allow a basic test of SM, and provide a model independent method to search for BSM at the $\PTeV$ scale~\cite{CMS:2020hjs}.
 In our study, we focus on $\PZ\PZ\PZ$ direct productions, and $\PZ\PZ$ productions through vector boson scattering.
-Both processes are sensitive to non-abelian gauge boson interactions and the structure of electroweak symmetry breaking.
-These multiboson processes represent an important avenue to test anomalous triple gauge couplings (aTGCs) and anomalous quartic couplings (aQGCs)~\cite{Green:2016trm}, and to search for possible modification of these vertices from new physics~\cite{Kunkle:2015swy}.
+Both processes are sensitive to non-abelian gauge boson interactions and the structure of EW symmetry breaking.
+These multiboson processes represent an important avenue to test anomalous triple gauge couplings (aTGCs) and anomalous quartic gauge couplings (aQGCs)~\cite{Green:2016trm}, and to search for possible modification of these vertices from new physics~\cite{Kunkle:2015swy}.

 Anomalous modifications of gauge couplings can be parameterized through Effective Field Theory (EFT) adding higher order modifications to the SM Lagrangian:

 The higher order terms are suppressed by a mass scale $\Lambda$, representing the scale of new physics beyond the SM.
 The odd dimensions terms are not considered because they will not influence multiboson production measurements.
 The dimension-6 operators are related to aTGCs and the dimension-8 operators are related to aQGCs.